alf149/ansible/Docs/Index.md

-# Home Lab - Docomentation.
+# Home Lab - Documentation.

 Mostly a home network, but the Rasberry pi does make i out for my home lab.
-Besides that My "lab exists on my Labtop ad a virtual lab.
+Besides that "My lab" exists on my Labtop ad a virtual lab.

-The Raspberry på runs this services:
+The Raspberry pi runs this services:
 * Docker on the host
   * portainer, Docker admin.
   * pi-hole, DNS service and DNS filter